Disappearance of Anesha Murnane: Arrest

 In April 2022, a call to a tip line gave numerous details about the crime and identified a Utah man who had formerly lived in Homer as the person who abducted, raped and murdered Murnane.
 He allegedly knew Murnane due to being employed by a local behavioral health service and having worked at the building where Murnane lived.
 He was pulled over and arrested on multiple counts in May 2022.
 Subsequent interviews led to the discovery that the anonymous tip came from the suspect's wife, whom he allegedly told about the murder in 2021.
 Upon executing search warrants on the suspect, police recovered what appears to be Murnane's Timex watch, found near a missing person flyer.

-In September 2022 a grand jury indicted the suspect on multiple felony charges including murder, kidnapping, and sexual assault, carrying a possible sentence of ninety-nine years.
-The suspect remains in Utah, where he is also facing multiple charges.
+In September 2022, a Kenai grand jury indicted Kirby Calderwood on multiple felony charges including murder, kidnapping, and sexual assault, carrying a possible sentence of ninety-nine years.
+The suspect remained in Utah, where he was also facing multiple charges before being extradited to Alaska and incarcerated at the Wildwood Correctional Complex in November 2022.
+As of June 2024, the suspect had been the subject of twelve pretrial hearings, with no trial date set.